-- No separated cycle path
+- No separated cycle lane

 - To upgrade the existing road block would result in the loss of 13 car spaces.
-The one way proposal incorporates 7 new car spaces.
+The one-way proposal incorporates 7 new car spaces.
 Residents had expressed parking as a high priority for Cooks Hill.

-- Unsafe U-turns would continue at the Darby Street and Council Street intersection
+- Unsafe U-turns would continue at the Darby Street and Council Street intersection.

 Will the traffic volumes increase if the mid-block road closure is removed from Council Street?

 - An independent traffic consultant was engaged to provide a traffic study and analysis for the removal of the road closure.
-The traffic study and analysis did not indicate a significant increase in traffic using Council Street due to the one-way westbound direction
+The traffic study and analysis did not indicate a significant increase in traffic using Council Street due to the one-way westbound direction.

 What are the traffic impacts during construction?